RHEcosystemAppEng/kogito-benchmark/README.md

 ## Results

-????
-A warmup run needs to be executed as a separate test before each test for a newly created application pod
+A warmup run needs to be executed before each test after an application pod is new created.
+The warmup test results should be verified to return valid data.

 TODO Integrate: Jude Results